jramsgz/pico-w-home-assistant/README.md

 The climate project is the way I control my heating system in my house.
 Schematics and code can be found in the projects/climate folder.
 It consists of a Raspberry Pi Pico W (of course), x4 DS18B20 temperature sensors, a 8 channel relay board and a PIR module (the PIR is used as a part of the alarm system) which is synced and controlled via HomeAssistant using MQTT.

-*Note: This is a temporary placeholder screenshot.
-Needs replacement*
 ![Climate device in HomeAssistant](/projects/climate/screenshots/mqtt_ha.png)

 ### Alarm Control